 Rasmussen Business/Economy Polling

 - The ADP Employment Change for October is estimated at -100K versus -8K in September.

 - ISM Non-Manufacturing for October is estimated to fall to 47.0 versus 50.2 in September.

 - Bloomberg consensus estimates call for a weekly crude oil inventory build of +1,000,000 barrels versus a +493,000 barrel build the prior week.
 Gasoline supplies are estimated to fall by -650,000 barrels versus a -1,507,000 barrel decline the prior week.
 Distillate inventories are expected to rise by +1,550,000 barrels a +2,325,000 barrel increase the prior week.
 Finally, Refinery Utilization is estimated to rise by .2% versus a .59% increase the prior week.

 - None of note

-BOTTOM LINE: Asian indices are mostly lower, weighed down by exporting stocks in the region.
-I expect US equities to open modestly lower and to rally into the afternoon, finishing modestly higher.
+BOTTOM LINE: Asian indices are sharply higher, boosted by automaker and financial stocks in the region.
+I expect US equities to open higher and to maintain gains into the afternoon.
 The Portfolio is 100% net long heading into the day.